 Effective Source of Funds establishment also requires implementing suitable know your customer (KYC) measures to understand clients and their business activities.
 Under the risk-based approach to AML compliance recommended by the Financial Action Task Force, these KYC measures should be proportional to the risk that clients present.
 This means that higher risk customers may require enhanced measures, while lower risk customers may only need simplified measures.
 These measures may include customer due diligence, transaction monitoring, sanctions screening, and identifying politically exposed persons.

-Want to learn more about how Verify 365 is helping law firms streamline source of funds and wealth management?
+Want to find out how Verify 365 is helping law firms streamline source of funds and wealth management?

 Book a demo